Grand Strategy Matrix

 Importance of the Grand Strategy Matrix

-The Grand Strategy Matrix is highly important in strategic management because it helps organizations evaluate their strategic position and select appropriate strategies.
+The Grand Strategy Matrix is important because it provides organizations with a clear strategic framework for selecting suitable strategies.

 • Allocate resources effectively